mustafaquraish/A48S19/debug.md

 Most of the time (on Windows, at least) you will get a nice window that shows up and tells you that the program ended unexpectefly, however this may not always be the case.

 This is where the return value of `main()` comes into play.
 Remember how we said that we return `0` in main at the end of our code.
-This return value (also called *exit status*) is sent back to the terminal, which is stored in a varianle and can be used to say if your program ended successfully or not.
+This return value (also called *exit status*) is sent back to the terminal, which is stored in a variable and can be used to say if your program ended successfully or not.
 Whenever your program crashes, it will return with a **non-zero** exit status.

 On your Windows terminal, you can check the exit status of your previously run command using this:
 ```